 What does it mean to be relevant?
 Whether as a business or as an individual, relevance in its simplest form is the quality or state of being closely connected or appropriate.

 The more closely you are connected to your organization’s people, processes and technology, the more valuable you become and consequently, the more appropriate you are for the bigger role.
 Having a pulse on the knowledge that exists on your team, the strategies (or lack thereof) in place that enable you to make use of it and an understanding of your current and desired tech stack puts you in a good position to provide information that aids decision-making, offer some form of predictive insights, and provide valuable feedback.
 Helping your organization improve its relevance in the market will in turn help increase your relevance and get the recognition you deserve.
-Here are three ways how to do it:

 1. Improve your team’s performance with effective knowledge management